-Prerequisites: RESP 101, 102, 103, 104, 105, 106, 108, 110X4, and 212 with a grade of "C" or higher Corequisites: RESP 201, 203, 204, 205 Lecture: Minimum 32 hours per semester
+and 212 with a grade of "C" or higher Corequisites: RESP 201, 203, 204, 205 Lecture: Minimum 32 hours per semester Laboratory: Minimum 96 hours per semester

 Advanced assessment, diagnosis, and treatment of diseases and conditions as they relate to the practice of respiratory care in the simulated patient-care environment.
 Topics and skills include: advanced medical gas handling, analysis, and delivery; patient assessment techniques; aerosol and humidification application; hyperinflation techniques; airway management techniques; pulmonary function techniques; arterial puncture and lines; neonatal cardiopulmonary resuscitation; mechanical ventilation (adult and infant); and the electrocardiogram.